Glazelf/RiseHax/README.md

 Check the [releases page](https://github.com/Glazelf/RiseHax/releases) for releases and the [issues page](https://github.com/Glazelf/RiseHax/issues) for general progress.

 ## Risks
-There is no easy way for us to test the ban risks of using this tool, especially online.
+There is no easy way for us to thoroughly test the ban risks of using this tool, especially online.
-For the first few months of the game being released we will have no proper indication of the risks either so use this tool fully at your own risk.
-If you do discover anything relevant to the risks of using this, please contact us either through [Discord](https://discord.gg/5NsYYuvm7D) or [a discussion](https://github.com/Glazelf/RiseHax/discussions) so we can document it for future reference.
+It doesn't seem like Capcom gives a shit about most forms of cheating, so this tool should be free to use.
-"Luckily" people are selling really poorly made hacks online so we can just look at them and see if they get people banned or not. :)
+If you notice any bans please contact us either through [Discord](https://discord.gg/5NsYYuvm7D) or [a discussion](https://github.com/Glazelf/RiseHax/discussions) so we can document them for future reference.

 ## How do use?
 Refer to [the wiki](https://github.com/Glazelf/RiseHax/wiki) for usage handles.